graphcore-research/bess-kge/README.md

 Tested on Poplar SDK 3.2.0+1277, Ubuntu 20.04, Python 3.8

 1\.
 Install Poplar SDK following the instructions in the Getting Started guide for your IPU system.
+More detailed instructions on setting up your Poplar environment are available in the [Poplar quick start guide](https://docs.graphcore.ai/projects/poplar-quick-start).

 2\.
 Create a virtualenv with PopTorch:
 ```